 One of the first steps in the installer is to check your server for the proper requirements.

-PHP 7.3 or up, extensions required (most of these are installed by default):
+PHP 7.3+ (not including PHP 8, yet), extensions required (most of these are installed by default):

 - MySQL 5.7+ (or MySQL variant, including MariaDB and Percona)

 While shared hosts are not ideal for numerous reasons (don't use free hosts, you'll have